paulinedao/paulinedao/README.md

 - [Git workshop](https://github.com/paulinedao/git-workshop): Learn how to use git with the coding "cadavre exquis", a collaborative coding activity.
 - [SQL workshop](https://github.com/YaniaNada/SQL-workshop_data_preparation): SQL workshop from beginner to intermediate level, with Kahoot! questions to test students.

-#### Collaboration 👯
-Looking to collaborate on: Projects involving machine learning, NLP, and AI agents.
-The best way to reach out to me is on [LinkedIn](https://www.linkedin.com/in/pauline-dao).
-Languages for collaborations are Spanish, English, French or German but reports in github are written in English.

 #### Volunteering
 [CodeWomen+ Barcelona](https://codewomen.plus/en/) activities:
 - Mentoring for career development